 This is because a small scale greenhouse is prone to the risk of overheating easily when the sun is too hot.
 It can also condense when the temperatures drop.
 This means that the farmers should have the proper management of these conditions.

 This is because when it comes to large scale green housing they use technical equipment to control such conditions, therefore small scale farmers should be the mangers of such conditions.

 Ventilation should also be looked into and managed properly and to adjust easily.
 This is especially the green house farming is being practiced in regions where there hot temperatures that can easily go beyond the optimum and hence destroy the yield.

 Finally, when it comes to management the biggest challenge is to manage pests and diseases.
 This depends on the type of the crops that are planted.
 However, generally, pathogens and insects can be established in a greenhouse very fast.
 They are very difficult if not impossible to get rid off effectively.

-Join the forum to find out more about mushroom farming.login with facebook
+Join the forum to find out more about greenhouse farming.login with facebook